Nhlanhla-NM/AI_GOVERNMENT_PROMISE_TRACKING_SYSTEM-/README.md

 # Project Background
 Project tracks government promises in Central African Republic using news data.
-It uses automated workflows and AI tools to collect, summarize, and analyze news articles, generating structured insights for monitoring and reporting.
+It uses automated workflows and AI tools to data capture, collect, summarize, and analyze news articles, generating structured insights for monitoring and reporting.

 # Project Objective
--Collecting and updating data, tracking government promises starting from the present administration -Create insight updates on Government promises
+-Data capture and updating data, tracking government promises starting from the present administration -Create insight updates on Government promises

 # AI Automation Workflow